-Competing on the world stage is: UQ Provost, former physicist and baker of hot-cross buns, Prof Aidan Byrne; TV science presenter and wanna-be street artist, Lee Constable; Burn biologist and cookie connoisseur, Leila Cuttle; astrophysicist and captain of the Australian ultimate Frisbee team Prof Tamara Davis; physicist, science communicator and Science Nation founder, Dr Andrew Stephenson; and quantum physicist and Director the Centre of Excellence for Engineered Quantum Systems, Prof Andrew White.
+Competing on the world stage is: UQ Provost, former physicist and baker of hot-cross buns, Prof Aidan Byrne; TV science presenter and wanna-be street artist, Lee Constable; burn biologist and cookie connoisseur, A/Prof Leila Cuttle; astrophysicist and captain of the Australian ultimate Frisbee team Prof Tamara Davis; physicist, science communicator and Science Nation founder, Dr Andrew Stephenson; and quantum physicist and Director the Centre of Excellence for Engineered Quantum Systems, Prof Andrew White.
 This event will be hosted by scientist, comedian and TV personality, Dr Joel Gilmore.

 - Time: 5:30-7pm (doors open at 5:15pm), 22 March 2019.

 - Venue: Festival Lab, Cultural Forecourt, South Bank.

 - Tickets: $20 Adults, $15 Concession and Students online.